 Senior Lecturer of American Politics & Public Policy

-His second book, A People's History of Poverty in America, received the Michael Harrington Award from the American Political Science Association, “for a book that demonstrates how scholarship can be used in the struggle for a better world."
+Prior to joining UNH in 2015, where he teaches courses on American politics and public policy for the Politics & Society Program and the Social Work Department, he served as a senior-level administrator for anti-hunger organizations in New York City, and taught at the City University of New York, NYU, and Columbia University.
+His second book, A People's History of Poverty in America, received the Michael Harrington Award from the American Political Science Association “for demonstrating how scholarship can be used in the struggle for a better world.”

-He is currently at work on Ghettoes, Tramps, and Welfare Queens: Down & Out on the Silver Screen, a history of poverty and homelessness in the movies.
+His newest book is Ghettos, Tramps, and Welfare Queens: Down & Out on the Silver Screen (Oxford University Press 2017), a history of poverty and homelessness in the movies.

 Follow Professor Pimpare on Twitter: @stephenpimpare